nealalan/EC2_Ubuntu_LEMP/README.md

 - You will want to have an understanding of getting around the folder structure.
 - PASSWORD MANAGER!!!!
 If you're not using a password manager, you might not be ready for cloud technology.
 Here's a good article on [Consumer Reports: Everything You Need to Know About Password Managers](https://www.consumerreports.org/digital-security/everything-you-need-to-know-about-password-managers/)
 - I use [LastPass](https://www.lastpass.com/) and have been for years.
 I think it's the best and it lets you put in all sorts of things, including scanned vehicle titles as a photo or scan.
-- Domain names registered with GoDaddy or other registrar services.
-It's easy to do and will save you a few dollars maybe.
-You just have to setup the nameserver (NS) records on the registrar site to point to Amazon.
-If you search "setup godaddy point to aws" you will find instructions.

 ## AWS account
 ![](https://raw.githubusercontent.com/nealalan/EC2_Ubuntu_LEMP/master/AWSfreetier.png)